 Its the holidays and life tends to get too sweet.
 The cloying music and the red Starbucks cups.
-The candy cane and the cloying cheer.
+The candy cane and the jarring cheer.
 If all this is seriously threatening your normal sense of dread and you need to urgently restore your faith in human folly then you need to look no further than these 5 gems from days past.
 Just what you need to gear up for the new year.

 1. Murder, My Sweet (1944)